EmergeTools/EmergePerfTesting-ios/INTEGRATION.md

 # Network Swizzling

 Our test infrastructure depends on swizzling your application's network request/response logic to cache requests between test iterations.
 We've included sample code in the `NetworkReplay/` folder that roughly mimicks how our caching behavior works.
-You can test that this caching works with your application by copying this code into your application and then inserting the following within your app initialization:
+You can test that this caching works by copying this code into your main application and then inserting the following at the start of your app initialization:

 ```
 if ProcessInfo.processInfo.environment["EMERGE_IS_PERFORMANCE_TESTING"] == "1" {